-At the Bank, the impairment test is made for the goodwill created as a result of the in-kind contribution of ING Bank NV branch, which was assigned to the Bank's corporate activity.
-The smallest identifiable cash-generating units (corporate segment) were determined and goodwill totalling PLN 223.3 million was assigned thereto.
+At the Bank, the impairment test is made for the goodwill created as a result of the in-kind contribution of ING Bank NV branch.
+The smallest identifiable cash-generating units were determined and goodwill totalling PLN 223.3 million was assigned thereto.
 No other additional elements of intangible value and indefinite useful life were identified that could be assigned to the identified cash-generating units.